abdul-abdi/smartscope/README.md

 - Community Features with code sharing and collaborative development

 ### Future Plans (Q3 2025)
-- Cross-Chain Support (Ethereum integration Q1 2024, Polygon integration Q2 2024)
+- Cross-Chain Support (Ethereum integration Q3 2025)
 - Advanced Analytics with deeper insights into contract performance
 - Advanced AI Features with integration into workflow and personalized recommendations